 Mapping to single value custom field dimensions

-eazyBI supports additional data import to single value custom field dimensions.
+eazyBI supports additional data import to single value custom field dimensions with one level.
 Please add additional

 After successful additional data import, you can proceed to Analyze tab to include the imported data in reports.